rrbutani/tm4c-llvm-toolchain/README.md

 There are also a few other files that are provided but those are for convenience and aren't _required_ ([intrinsics.S]() for example).

+As you've probably guessed, this component is _highly_ specific to the TM4C.
+It'll mostly work with the LM4F too, though with some key exceptions (no PWM peripherals on the LM4F).

 ##### Build System

+Thanks to the previous two components, we have a system that can compile code and assemble binaries and talk to the TM4C.
+Now we just need something to go and push the right buttons and that's exactly what our build system does.

 ### Installation and Usage